HananeBendisari/ArtVault/README-tests.md

 - **Oracle-Gated Milestone Releases**
   Milestone payments are now gated by a price threshold using a mocked oracle.
   The test suite includes override injection to simulate oracle behavior cleanly.
-  Includes both price-based (MockOracle) and time-based (ArtVaultOracleMock) oracles, using override injection for deterministic logic.
+  Includes both price-based (MockOracle) and time-based (ArtVaultOracleMock) oracles.

+---

+## Stress Tests

+We tested the vault with projects containing up to **255 milestones** — the maximum value for a `uint8`.
+Each milestone was released successfully using the oracle, with no rounding errors, no overflows, and a final vault balance of **zero**.

+This confirms:
+- The protocol is compatible with long milestone-based projects
+- Solidity division & storage logic behaves safely in extreme cases
+- Oracles can support automatic releases at scale

 ---